Greece Moments Greece Moments

 Aiolia Apartments Syros, Ermoupoli

-We have found a cozy little apartment in the Pefkakia district and were very happy with it.
-Accommodation prices outside the high season are quite reasonable.
-We had with Lisa and Kostas very lovely landlords and on our next stay in Syros we will visit them again.
-You can view their accommodation via Booking.com* and book directly if necessary:
+We found a cozy little apartment in the Pefkakia district and were very happy with it.
+Accommodation prices outside of high season are quite reasonable.
+We had very lovely landlords in Lisa and Kostas, and on our next stay in Syros we will visit them again.
+You can view their accommodation on Booking.com* and book directly if needed:

 ➲ Book Aeolia Apartments*